ReVanced/revanced-branding/README.md

 # 🖌️ ReVanced brand guidelines

-This repository contains guidelines, kits and various other assets to help you use core brand elements of ReVanced.
+This repository contains guidelines, kits, and other assets to help you use ReVanced's core brand elements.

 > **Note**: Specifications are in their early stage of development and might heavily change a lot in their first revisions.